bacterial-genomics/wf-paired-end-illumina-assembly/README.md

   --blast_db           Path to a local directory, archive file, or a URL to compressed tar archive that contains BLAST 16S ribosomal RNA files.
 [Default: NCBI's 16S ribosomal RNA database]

-  --gtdb_db            Path to a local directory, archive file, or a URL to compressed tar archive that contains GTDBTk database.
+  --gtdb_db            Path to a local directory, archive file, or a URL to compressed tar archive that contains the GTDB database.
 [Default: NaN]

   --busco_db           Path to a local directory, archive file, or a URL to compressed tar archive that contains BUSCO lineages.
 Can either be a lineage dataset or entire BUSCO database.
 [Default: NaN]
 ```